shshetudev/User_Management_App/README.md

 # User Management Application
 User Management Application is a simple crud application that manipulate user data based on specific requirements.
-This is developed by following SDLC (Software Devlopment Life Cycle).
+This is a monolithic application developed by following SDLC (Software Devlopment Life Cycle).
 This documentation is sectioned according to the SDLC.
 Hope you will enjoy!

 # Sections:
 <h2> Enviroment Setup </h2>